Home Exhibitions Publications Conflict Gallery Films Continuum A Cape for Healing PhD Work and Exhibition Installations

-With their children grown up, Eileen and her husband, Arthur, moved to North Wales in 2006 where they have made their home near the beautiful Mawddach Estuary.
-In 2009 she returned to Aberystwyth University and obtained an MA in Art and Art History and she now continues at the university to study part-time for a PhD in Fine Art.
-Within this, she is exploring the symbiotic relationship between stitch, sound and word through the prism of the Troubles in Northern Ireland in the 1970s and 1980s.
+With their children grown up, in 2006 Eileen and her husband, Arthur, moved to North Wales where they have made their home near the beautiful Mawddach Estuary.
+She returned to Aberystwyth University in 2009 and obtained a Masters Degree in Art and Art History and she now continues at the university to study part-time for a PhD in Fine Art.
+Within this, she is exploring the symbiotic relationship between stitch, sound and word through the prism of her experiences of the Troubles in Northern Ireland.